carolekoziol/recipes/docs/main_course/pizza.md

 ### Topping Ingredients (they are all optional)

 - Cooked proteins: chicken, sausage, ham, crumbled tempeh
-- Fried vegetables: bell peppers, onions, mushrooms, eggplant, brocoli, cooked and drained spinach,
+- Fried vegetables: bell peppers, onions, mushrooms, eggplant, broccoli, cooked and drained spinach,
 - herbs: fresh basil
 - Tomato pizza sauce
-- cheese/cheeze: goat cheese, mozoralla, or vegan melt cheeze (brand XX is best).
+- cheese/cheeze: goat cheese, mozzarella, or vegan melt cheeze.

 ### Instructions

 1. Preheated the oven at 450°F.
-2. After you have partiallt baked the pizza crust (see north american pizza crusts), add your tomato sauce, toppings, and cheese.
+2. After you have partially baked the pizza crust (see North American pizza crusts), add your tomato sauce, toppings, and cheese.
 3. Bake until the cheese is melt (about 5 to 7 min.).